Skip to main content

 1 Common Timber Challenges for Woodworkers

-• Underestimating timber weight for furniture supports
+• Underestimating timber weight for furniture supports, leading to a wobbly or strained frame

 2 Types of Timber and Their Properties